9elements/aygabtu/README.md

 * a route is hit with two different actions (having both a pending example and a regular one for the same route means you probably missed something)
 * a route is hit twice with the same action (which forces you to structure your examples and keep things tidy)

-As an exception, you can create multiple regular examples for the same route using `pass`.
+As an exception, you can create multiple regular examples for the same route using `visit` and `visit_with`.
 Please consider if using a vanilla rspec/capybara spec would make more sense in that case.

 ## List of actions

-### `pass`
+### `visit` and `visit_with`

-Creates examples for every matching route, passing data for dynamic URL segments and query string parameters.
+Creates examples for every matching route.
+Use `visit_with` for passing data for dynamic URL segments and query string parameters.

-Data can be passed as an argument to `pass` and using the `passing` scope method.
-The deeper the nesting or chaining (the call to `pass` is always the deepest), the higher the precedence.
+Data can be passed as an argument to `visit_with` and using the `visiting_with` scope method.
+The deeper the nesting or chaining (the call to `visit` or `visit_with` is always the deepest), the higher the precedence.

 Data is passed as a hash, where keys are parameter or dynamic segment names, and values are passed after being converted to strings.
 Symbol values are special: they are interpreted as method names within the example and used to obtain the actual value.
 Example: